PAIN-initiative/nextflow-scRNAseq/README.md

 This pipeline manages a scRNA-Seq workflow starting from raw fastq files and converting them to standard file formats for use by downstream tools.
 The steps involved are:

-* Scrublet Process: Single-Cell Remover of Doublets, Python code for identifying doublets in single-cell RNA-seq data.
+* DoubletFinder: Single-Cell Remover of Doublets.
 * Add meta, will add the metadata from CellRanger Count and user provided samplesheet to .h5 file.
 * Create QC Report of all Samples provided.
 * Cell Clustering and Cell Type Annotation.